Kareiman/Kareiman/README.md

 - 🧩 **Jigsaw puzzle**
 - 📺 **Watching documentaries**

-In addition to my technical skills, I have a deep interest in **sustainable development**

 ## Skills & Expertise

 - **Data Visualization** with Power BI, Tableau, and Excel